gl-inet/docs4.x/docs/interface_guide/parental_control.md

 ## Bark Version

-The Bark version, which is provided and managed by Bark on their own platform, offers the option to filter applications and websites with a single click and monitor request history.
+The [Bark](https://www.bark.us/){target="_blank"} version, which is provided and managed by Bark on their own platform, offers the option to filter applications and websites with a single click and monitor request history.
 Please be aware that an additional subscription fee is payable directly to Bark for this service.

 Bark Parental control feature available since v4.5.

+**Note:** It’s only available in the US, Australia, Guam, and South Africa.

 ### Usage Scenarios